geopm/theta-tutorial/README.md

 These videos do not reflect changes that have happened to GEOPM since September 2016 when they were recorded.
-In particular, the videos do not use the geopmpy.launcher launch wrapper which was introduced prior to the v0.3.0 alpha release.
+In particular, the videos do not use the geopmpy.launcher launch wrapper, which was introduced prior to the v0.3.0 alpha release.
 The tutorial scripts have been updated to use the launcher, but the videos have not.